-FACULTY: Gaynor, Korb, Lynn, Sigler, Stiner, Tong, White, Williams
+FACULTY: Gaynor, Korb, Lynn, Pevzner, Tong, White, Williams

 A maximum of 6 lower-level transfer credits, excluding Intermediate Accounting II (ACCT 302), may be applied to the Accounting Specialization.
-A minimum grade of B- is required in ACCT 302: Intermediate Accounting II to be granted transfer credit.
+A minimum grade of B- is required in ACCT 302: Intermediate Accounting II.